MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Background

 \paragraph{Fine-grained kernel overlap.} Kernel barriers also preclude opportunities to overlap kernels that utilize different hardware resources (e.g., compute and communication), as they enforce dependencies at the granularity of entire kernels rather than individual data units. \Cref{fig:no-overlap} illustrates a common pattern in large language models (LLMs), where a {\tt MatMul} operator is followed by an {\tt AllGather} operator.
 Existing systems generally launch these as two separate kernels, requiring all thread blocks of the {\tt AllGather} kernel to wait until all thread blocks of the preceding {\tt MatMul} kernel complete.

-In practice, the data dependency between {\tt AllGather} and {\tt MatMul} is much finer-grained: since {\tt AllGather} performs element-wise operation, each of its thread blocks only depends on the output of a single {\tt MatMul} thread block.
+In practice, the data dependency between {\tt MatMul} and {\tt AllGather} is much finer-grained: since {\tt AllGather} performs element-wise operations, each of its thread blocks only depends on the output of a single {\tt MatMul} thread block.
 This dependency structure enables {\em fine-grained kernel overlap}, where different SMs can execute {\tt MatMul} and {\tt AllGather} in parallel, as long as fine-grained data dependencies are preserved.
-Such overlap allows the system to simultaneously utilize both compute and communication bandwidth on modern GPUs, as identified in prior work~\cite{zhu2025nanoflow}.
+Such overlap allows the system to simultaneously utilize compute resources and communication bandwidth on modern GPUs, as identified in prior work~\cite{zhu2025nanoflow}.
 Achieving this overlap, however, requires proper synchronization between SMs at sub-kernel granularity, as shown in \Cref{fig:mpk-overlap}, which is not supported by conventional kernel barriers.